Renormalization group for effective field theories: cutoff schemes and universality: Improved perturbation theory

 The scheme independence of the RG differential equations~(\ref{b1}) and (\ref{b2}) suggests that the example of Sect.~\ref{g0neq0}, namely, $\{\l_0=0.008225,g_0=0.007793\}$, when treated with a different cutoff, should yield similar results.
 Perturbative Eqs.~(\ref{l0lr2loop}) and (\ref{gg0l2loop}) contain the scheme dependence in the constants $F_1$, $A$ and $B$.
 The case of power-law cutoff with $n=2$ is interesting, as remarked in Sect.~\ref{cutoffs} (however, the results are similar in other cases).
 Since equations (\ref{ll0r2loop}) and (\ref{gg0r2loop}) are the general solution of system (\ref{b1}, \ref{b2}) to $O\!\left(h^2\right)$, keeping $\{\l_0,g_0\}$ while changing $F_1$, $A$ and $B$ should give rise to another solution.
 Indeed it does, and the solution is just slightly different, as shown in Fig.~\ref{fig2}.
 At any rate, the two trajectories are traversed somewhat differently, so that the same $m$ does not correspond to a pair of closest points.

-Last, we can consider the larger value of $g_0$ tried in Sect.~\ref{g0neq0}, namely, $g_0=0.039$ (five times larger than the first value).
-It is evident from Fig.~\ref{fig1} that the above-mentioned arguments will not work for the pair $\l_0=0.008225$ and $g_0=0.039$, as the corresponding point is totally inside the tricritical region.
-Therefore, it is not surprising that perturbation theory fails.
+Last, we can consider larger values of $g_0$, such as the one tried in Sect.~\ref{g0neq0}, namely, $g_0=0.039$ (five times larger than the first value).
+In this regard, we have shown that $g_0 \ll 0.05$ for the two-loop Eq.~(\ref{gg0l2loop}) to work.
+In addition, it is evident from Fig.~\ref{fig1} that the point with $\l_0=0.008225$ and $g_0=0.039$ is totally inside the tricritical region, as are points with very small $\l_0$ and $g_0$ approaching $0.05$.
+This restriction on the values of $g_0$ will surely not be altered by higher loop order calculations.

+Let us notice that the tricritical region is of interest, although we are concerned here with the crossover and critical regions.
+As mentioned above, we can consider effective potentials with $\l < 0$ and $g > 0$, which neatly lie in the tricritical region.
+These effective potentials can have three minima, as occurs on the {\em triple line} of the complete phase diagram \cite{Law-Sar}.